HASH3-dev/ts-class-mixing/CONTRIBUTE.md

-# Contributing to Mixin-TS
+# Contributing to ts-class-mixing

-Thank you for your interest in contributing to Mixin-TS!
+Thank you for your interest in contributing to ts-class-mixing!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started